-Use the C60 curvilinear probe, ABD mode, transverse position at the top of the epigastrium (indicator examiner left) and the left liver lobe will be anterior on the screen.
-Use enough depth and look posterior for the vertebral shadow.
+Use the curvilinear probe, abdominal mode, transverse position at the top of the epigastrium (indicator examiner left) and the left liver lobe will be anterior on the screen.
+Use enough depth to show only a small amount of the the vertebral shadow.
 The AA will be just anterior to the vertebrae and slightly to the patient’s left.
 If the AA is positioned differently, adjust the probe to bring it to the correct orientation.
 The inferior vena cava (IVC) will be slightly to the patient’s right at this level.
 The following clip shows correct orientation with the expected difference in pulsation between the IVC and AA.

 Step 2: A little caudad